Configuration

 # location of the trust anchor file that enables DNSSEC. note that

-# the location of this file can elsewhere
+# the location of this file can be elsewhere

 auto-trust-anchor-file: "/usr/local/etc/unbound/root.key"